Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Follow these steps to calculate the maximum amount you're eligible to borrow through the PPP if you don't have any employees.

-- Divide the number from from step 2 by 12 to calculate your average monthly net profit for 2019.
+- Divide the number from from step 2 by 12 to calculate your average monthly payroll cost.

 Independent contractors or self-employed individuals with employees